-Balance of Trade in Brazil is expected to be 3900.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Brazil to stand at 4500.00 in 12 months time.
-In the long-term, the Brazil Balance of Trade is projected to trend around 3000.00 USD Million in 2021 and 3800.00 USD Million in 2022, according to our econometric models.
+Balance of Trade in Brazil is expected to be 4500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Balance of Trade is projected to trend around 5000.00 USD Million in 2022 and 4600.00 USD Million in 2023, according to our econometric models.